-Of course, this only applies to you if you sell apparel of some kind – but many of the Photoslurp readership do, in fact, sell apparel.
+Of course, this only applies to you if you sell apparel of some kind, which I think can be applicable to many of our readers.

 So, how does visual UGC help solve these common return issues – particularly item fit?

-User-generated content is so important to online retailers because as much as 70 percent of customers check reviews or ratings before making their final purchase.
+User Generated Content is so important to online retailers because as much as 82% of consumers say that reviews have convinced them to make a purchase.

-That includes checking reviews to see how the apparel fits.
-Let me give you a personal example.
+That includes reviews to see how the apparel fits.
+Let me give you an example from a friend of mine.

-As you can see, I’m a part of that 70 percent who prioritizes reviews when purchasing products.
+As you can see, Tallie is a part of that 82 percent who take reviews/customer experience into consideration when purchasing products.
+And I have to admit that I am too!
 This is because user reviews are typically unbiased and accurate, and paint a better picture of the quality of a product based on real use.

 UGC reduces eCommerce returns because it helps customers buy the correct product (in the correct size) to begin with.